Azure/azure-openapi-validator/docs/rules.md

 Please refer to [parameter-order.md](./parameter-order.md) for details.

+### ParametersInPointGet

+Point Get's MUST not have query parameters other than api version.

+Please refer to [parameters-in-point-get.md](./parameters-in-point-get.md) for details.

 ### ParametersInPost

 For a POST action parameters MUST be in the payload and not in the URI.